 Eliasson continued to explain that the cultural sector has a strong bond with the general civil society.
 This makes him think that the cultural industry has all the mandate and powers to express itself.
 Eventually, it should voice its concerns when everyone is concerned.
 He believes that politicians and other stakeholders can merely end up taking insignificant actions or fail to take any action at all.
 However, general civic society can do something.

 Eliasson said that individually, we have the capability to take discrete actions and eventually push for systematic change.
 We all have climate knowledge, and if we don’t transform this knowledge into climate actions, we can never bring any change.

 Olafur has advocated environmental care for a long time.
-This means that he wanted to get this temporary installation in public as an indication of the impacts of public activities on climate.
+This means that he wanted to get this temporary installation in public to indicate the impacts of public activities on climate.